dropdownmenu/areseanandkiernanbrewing/brews/Mini Me Barleywine.md

   * Only yields 2.5 gallons!
   * Uses 4 different yeasts to ferment all the surgar in the wort.
   * Pull about 5 gallons out of the mash tun, but wort was boiled down to 3.
-  * Enough surgar left in the mash ton to make [Sloppy Seconds](http://dropdownmenu.github.io/areseanandkiernanbrewing)
+  * Enough surgar left in the mash tun to make [Sloppy Seconds](http://dropdownmenu.github.io/areseanandkiernanbrewing)